mostafa-tabasi/calorie-tracker/README.md

 # Calorie Tracker

 This is a simple Android application demonstrating a multi-module project with clean architecture.
-The app follows MVVM design pattern and leverages various modern Android libraries and tools.
+The app follows MVI design pattern and leverages various modern Android libraries and tools.

 - ## Features
 - **MVVM Pattern**: Separation of concerns with ViewModels managing the UI-related data.